Gerhard Barkhorn: World War II

 Upon completion of his training, he was posted to 3.
 Staffel (3rd squadron) in Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing), named after the World War I fighter pilot Manfred von Richthofen, on 10 January 1940.
-At the time, the squadron was based Frankfurt-Rebstock Airfield and commanded by Hauptmann Henning Strümpell.
+At the time, the squadron was based at Frankfurt-Rebstock Airfield and commanded by Hauptmann Henning Strümpell.
 The squadron was subordinated to I. Gruppe (1st group) of JG 2 headed by Hauptmann Jürgen Roth.
 The Gruppe was equipped with the Bf 109 E and flew combat air patrols along Germany's western border during the "Phoney War" period of World War II.
 In total, Barkhorn flew on 22 such missions with JG 2.

 From 1 April until 30 June, Barkhorn was posted to Fliegerausbildungs-Regiment 10 (10th Aviators Training Regiment) based in Pardubitz, present-day Pardubice in the Czech Republic, as a company commander.
 In June 1940, Barkhorn fell ill and was diagnosed with scarlet fever.
 He was sent to a hospital in Wildenschwert, present-day Ústí nad Orlicí in the Czech Republic.
 By July, he had fully recovered and on 1 July was posted to the 4.
 Staffel of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), a squadron of II.
 Gruppe.
 This squadron was commanded by Oberleutnant Johannes Steinhoff while the Gruppe was led by Hauptmann Horst-Günther von Kornatzki.
 Barkhorn conducted many training flights with 4.
 Staffel at Nordholz and Stade.
 Shortly after 18 August, he was transferred to 6.
 Staffel.
 His new Staffelkapitän (squadron leader) was Oberleutnant Werner Lederer.
 Lederer commanded the Staffel until 6 October when he was transferred and replaced by Oberleutnant Rudolf Resch.
 Flying from Peuplingues on 27 September, Barkhorn for the first time had enemy contact on a combat air patrol across the English Channel during the Battle of Britain.
 Near Maidstone and Chatham, the flight encountered Royal Air Force (RAF) fighters.
-He flew many fighter escort missions to England, on 29 September he participated on a mission providing protection for bombers from II.
+He flew many fighter escort missions to England, including a long-range mission on 29 September for bombers from II.
 Gruppe of Lehrgeschwader 2 (LG 2—2nd Demonstration Wing) targeting London.
 On 4 October, he helped escort bombers from I. Gruppe of LG 2, and again on the following day.
 Barkhorn flew two further missions in support of I. Gruppe of LG 2 on 5 October and three days later, he escorted II.
 Gruppe of LG 2 and fighter bombers to London.
 On 10 October, he flew a courier mission, taking documents to Rouen, Beaumont and Cherbourg, before returning to Peuplingues.
 On 11 and 12 October, Barkhorn flew two further missions to London.
 On 23 October 1940, for his service he was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).